django-otp/django-otp/README.rst

 ------

-This project is stable and maintained, but is no longer actively used by the author.
-Well-formed pull requests are welcome.
+This project is stable and maintained, but is no longer actively used by the author and is not seeing much ongoing investment.
 Anyone interested in taking over aspects of the project should `contact me <https://github.com/psagers>`_.

-.. end-of-doc-include
+.. end-of-doc-intro

+Well-formed issues and pull requests are welcome, but please see the :ref:`contributing` section first.

 Development
 -----------